Early detection of lung cancer changes everything – from the way it’s treated to quality of life and life expectancy.

 CT scans can potentially pick up spots in the lungs that are ultimately revealed not to be cancerous, but their presence could lead to anxiety about the findings.
 The process to determine if these spots are benign or malignant can include additional procedures to help diagnose the findings and, in a small percentage of cases, can involve surgeries that would otherwise not be recommended.
 Also, the small dose of radiation from the exam poses a small and negligible risk of causing cancer.
 Talk to your provider about the pros and cons.

 Insurance and CT Screening

 The CT screening might be covered by some health insurance carriers if certain criteria are met, such as:

-Lung cancer screenings for those who qualify provided by Cancer Prevention and Research Institute of Texas (CPRIT).
+Financial assistance available for those without insurance provided by Cancer Prevention and Research Institute of Texas (CPRIT).